sanethmaduranga/Simple-pass-through-messaging-ballerina-/README.md

    $ ballerina run passthrough.bal
 ```

-- Then you can send request to online shopping service.
+- Then you can send a request to online shopping service.

 ```bash